 Three Types Of Corporations

-Yeah, that’s what you call money when it filters through to the shareholders in a corporation.
+What are dividends you may ask?
+That’s what you call the money that filters through to the shareholders in a corporation.
 Dividends in this case serve the same purpose that wages and salaries do for ordinary employees in ordinary jobs.

 But if you’re an S corporation, that’s not an issue.
 Also, you can pay yourself a salary and the government won’t subject it to self-employment tax.
 S corporations are designed for small companies, which yours will presumably start out as.

-LLCs require less paperwork than S corporations, but with one big tradeoff: your LLC has to issue you a K-1 statement, which lists your share of the LLC’s income and expenses, to be transferred to your 1040.
+LLCs require less paperwork than S corporations.
+But there's one big tradeoff.
+Your LLC has to issue you a K-1 statement.
+The K-1 lists your share of the LLC’s income and expenses, to be transferred to your 1040.
 It’s not that different than paying regular old income taxes.

 For a typical one-person S corporation, the paperwork consists of little more than this:

--every month, returning a letter to the state department of taxation.
+- Every month, return a form to the state department of taxation.
 Takes about 30 seconds, costs the price of a stamp.

--every quarter, paying taxes.
-A lot easier when you save receipts as a matter of course.
+- Each quarter, pay estimated taxes.
+It's a lot easier when you save receipts as a matter of course.
 If you want, hire an accountant.